MasteryEducation/SecuritiesExamsMastery.ca/content/csc/21/2/index.md

 - [ ] The fund only invests in short positions.
 - [ ] The fund invests in fixed income alone.

-> **Explanation:** Variable beta means the fund adjusts its exposure to the market depending on market conditions or tactical decisions, which is common in many alternative strategies.
+> **Explanation:**( Variable beta means the fund adjusts its exposure to the market depending on market conditions or tactical decisions, which is common in many alternative strategies.)

----

 ### Which is the best description of Value-at-Risk (VaR) for an alternative strategy fund?